-(6) The position of equipment provided for emergency use shall be indicated by clear markings in or on the aircraft.

-(7) In every public transport aircraft registered in Mauritius, a notice indicating the location of lifejackets, the brace position to be adopted in the event of an emergency landing, instructions on the use of safety belts, escape slides, life rafts, and oxygen masks, and location of the emergency exits and containing pictorial instructions regarding their use shall be -

-- (a) exhibited in a prominent position in every passenger compartment; or - (c) provided individually for each passenger.

-(8) Every equipment carried in an aircraft shall not be installed, stowed, maintained or adjusted in such manner as to -

-- (a) constitute a source of danger; - (b) impair the airworthiness of the aircraft; or - (c) impair the proper functioning of equipment or service necessary for the safety of the aircraft.

-(9) Any navigational equipment, other than radio apparatus, capable of establishing --- shall, where carried in an aircraft registered in Mauritius, be of a type approved by the Authority.

-- (a) the aircraft's position in relation to its position at an earlier time by computing and applying the resultant of the acceleration and gravitational forces acting upon it; and - (b) automatically the latitude and relative bearing of selected celestial bodies,
+- (6) The position of equipment provided for emergency use shall be indicated by clear markings in or on the aircraft. - (7) In every public transport aircraft registered in Mauritius, a notice indicating the location of lifejackets, the brace position to be adopted in the event of an emergency landing, instructions on the use of safety belts, escape slides, life rafts, and oxygen masks, and location of the emergency exits and containing pictorial instructions regarding their use shall be - - (a) exhibited in a prominent position in every passenger compartment; or - (b) provided individually for each passenger. - (8) Every equipment carried in an aircraft shall not be installed, stowed, maintained or adjusted in such manner as to - - (a) constitute a source of danger; - (b) impair the airworthiness of the aircraft; or - (c) impair the proper functioning of equipment or service necessary for the safety of the aircraft. - (9) Any navigational equipment, other than radio apparatus, capable of establishing - - (a) the aircraft's position in relation to its position at an earlier time by computing and applying the resultant of the acceleration and gravitational forces acting upon it; and - (b) automatically the latitude and relative bearing of selected celestial bodies, shall, where carried in an aircraft registered in Mauritius, be of a type approved by the Authority.